Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Setting, notation, and general definitions

 Given a group $G$, a simplicial $G$-tree is a simplicial tree $T$ endowed with a faithful simplicial action of $G$. $T$ is minimal if it has no proper $G$-invariant sub-tree.
 In particular, if $T$ is minimal then $G$ acts without global fixed points and $T$ has no leaves (valence one vertices).

 We next define $\G$-trees and $\G$-graphs.
 For those familiar with Bass-Serre theory, these are the trees dual to a given splitting and the corresponding graphs of groups. \begin{defn}[$\G$-trees and $\G$-graphs] Let $G$ be a group $G$ and $\G=(\{G_1,\dots,G_p\},n)$ be a splitting of $G$.
-A $\G$-tree is a simplicial $G$-tree $T$ such that \begin{itemize} \item For every $G_i$ there is exactly one orbit of vertices whose stabilizer is conjugate to $G_i$.
+A $\G$-tree is a metric simplicial $G$-tree $T$ such that \begin{itemize} \item $G$ acts isometrically on $T$, \item For every $G_i$ there is exactly one orbit of vertices whose stabilizer is conjugate to $G_i$.
 Such vertices are called {\em non-free}.
-Remaining vertices have trivial stabilizer and are called {\em free} vertices. \item $T$ has trivial edge stabilizers. \end{itemize} A $\G$-graph is a finite connected graph of groups $X$ such that \begin{itemize} \item $X$ has trivial edge-groups; \item the fundamental group of $X$ as a topological space is $F_n$; \item the fundamental group of $X$ as a graph of groups, denoted by $\pi_1(X)$, is isomorphic to $G$; \item the splitting given by the vertex groups is equivalent to $\G$. \end{itemize} \end{defn}
+Remaining vertices have trivial stabilizer and are called {\em free} vertices. \item $T$ has trivial edge stabilizers. \end{itemize} A $\G$-graph is a finite connected metric graph of groups $X$ such that \begin{itemize} \item $X$ is {\em marked}; that is, there is a fixed isomorphism between the fundamental group of $X$ (as a graph of groups) and $G$. \item $X$ has trivial edge-groups; \item the fundamental group of $X$ as a topological space is $F_n$; \item the splitting given by the vertex groups is equivalent to $\G$. \end{itemize}